Types Of Injuries

 At Jonathan Perkins Injury Lawyers, we believe that if you or a family member is suffering from injuries due to the negligent actions of another individual, that negligent individual must pay for the damages and losses they have caused.

 With offices in Woodbridge, Bridgeport, and Hartford, we are licensed to serve the entire state of Connecticut.

-If you would like to obtain more information about our law firm, or schedule a free no-obligation consultation, we welcome you to contact us at 1-800-PERKINS(outside of Connecticut, call 203-397-1283,) today.
+If you would like to obtain more information about our law firm, or schedule a free no-obligation consultation, we welcome you to contact us at 800-PERKINS today.
 At this time a member of our staff will collect information about your accident, and then quickly connect you with one of our personal injury attorneys ready to handle your specific case.